 As you may or may not already know, Hemingway was a bit of a writer 😏 and a bit of a drinker.
-He could apparently pack away 10 or more of these lovelies whenever the feeling struck him.
+He may have looked like a Scotch on the rocks kind of guy but apparently, he could pack away 10 or more of these rum-filled lovelies whenever the feeling struck him.

 You have to be pretty impressive to not only have the drink but also the double named in your honor (Papa Doble).